-- 18.10 Eaves, gutters, down spouts, cornices and other similar features shall be permitted encroachments into a required setback, stepback or separation distance to a maximum of 0.6 metres. - 18.11 Balconies shall be permitted encroachments into a setback, stepback or separation distance, at or above the level of the second storey of a building, provided that the protrusion of the balcony is no greater than 2 metres from the building face and the aggregate length of such balconies does not exceed 50% of the horizontal width of that building face. - 18.12 Clear glass guard and railing systems, to allow for the safe use of podiums and rooftops by the occupants of buildings, shall be permitted encroachments into a required setback, stepback or separation distance.
+- 18.11 Eaves, gutters, down spouts, cornices and other similar features shall be permitted encroachments into a required setback, stepback or separation distance to a maximum of 0.6 metres beyond the building face. - 18.12 Balconies shall be permitted encroachments into a setback, stepback or separation distance, at or above the level of the second storey of a building, provided that the protrusion of the balcony is no greater than 2 metres from the building face and the aggregate length of such balconies does not exceed 50% of the horizontal width of that building face. - 18.13 Clear uncoloured glass guard and railing systems, to allow for the safe use of podiums and rooftops by the occupants of buildings, shall be permitted encroachments into a required setback, stepback or separation distance.